 Unexpected poor performance can be devastating.
 Bath Academy offers experienced guidance in finding the reasons behind it and constructive help with solutions.
 Competent students often manage learning difficulties until they are under the pressure of A level exams, and we provide that extra support they need to succeed.

 “By identifying and learning to manage a previously unrecognised disability, Luke turned a very disappointing result to the highest grades and a place at a top university.”
-Brian McGee, Vice Principal
+Tim Naylor, Principal

 Recommended learning techniques are not always easy for students to apply or achieve consistently.
 Personal tutors work with the students and liaise with teachers and specialist advisors to encourage them to apply what has been advised.
 We have had much experience with students who are academically challenged or who have mild learning disabilities such as dyslexia or ADHD, providing a comfortable and viable option for these students to succeed against all odds.

 “I would like to say a special thank you to everyone for being so welcoming to our son, you have all made a huge difference in his attitude, studies and mental health.”
 Parent of A-Level Student